 Robin Gale-Baker, from Sustainable Macleod, discusses growing various fruit trees.
 She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, persimmon trees, other fruit trees and herbs.
-Also articles on mulch and growing techniques.
+Also articles on growing techniques, mulch and shade cloth.

 Have you considered growing a hedge of blueberries?
 These delicious, small berries are so much better tasting straight from the bush, particularly as the store-bought berries are often slightly beyond their best.
 Hedges produce more berries than a number of plants scattered through the garden and a hedge will crop for up to 50 years.